 Don’t Close Old Accounts

-On the same token, closing an old account could hurt your credit score by inadvertently lowering your credit utilization ratio.
+On the same token, closing an old account could hurt your credit by inadvertently lowering your credit utilization ratio.
 Closed accounts do still contribute to your credit history length for another ten years, but they won’t count towards your available line of credit.

 If you’re considering closing an account because you can’t control your spending, try locking up your cards or keeping them with a trustworthy family member.